 Employment Outlook for Social Media Copywriters

 The BLS reports the job market for public relations specialists includes 274,600 jobs as of 2019.
 It projects the employment of these professionals will grow 7% between 2019 and 2029.
 This is slightly above the national job growth average (4%) and equates to 19,700 new jobs in a multitude of industries.

 As of 2019, one of the largest employers of PR specialists was the advertising industry, holding 13% of the market.
 Educational services also employed 13% of workers in this field.
 The government employed 10%, and businesses employed 8%.

 Learn More About Becoming a Social Media Copywriter

-As you develop your social media and graphic design abilities, make sure to enroll in the right degree program to enhance your writing and communication skills.
-Courses on rhetoric, creative writing, and classic literature all help you gain a greater command of the written word.
+As you develop your social media and graphic design abilities, make sure to enroll in the proper degree program to enhance your writing and communication skills.
+Courses on rhetoric, creative writing, classic literature, and more can help you gain a greater command of the written word.